Our Business Credit Appeals process enables you to appeal a Bank decision in the circumstances outlined below:

 - Your appeal relates to financial difficulties and you have been classified as ‘not co-operating’ by the Bank as set out in the SME Regulations

-Appeals must be submitted within 30 calendar days from the date of notification of the decision.
+Appeals must be submitted within 21 working days from the date of notification of the decision.

 To appeal a Bank of Ireland business credit decision, please complete the Business Credit Appeal Form which is available below.